Compassionate Care, a Great Patient Experience and Close to Home

 Alice Hurt, 59, has always gone to St. Mary’s Women’s Imaging Center for her annual mammograms.
 In January 2020, her results indicated she might have a cyst that needed further evaluation.
 She was scheduled for an ultrasound, but, because the results were unclear, a needle biopsy was recommended.

-“When I got my results back, they indicated I had invasive ductal carcinoma.
+“When I got my results back, they indicated I had invasive ducal carcinoma.
 It was grade 3, stage 1B, triple negative tumor, and considered aggressive,” says Hurt.
 “They suggested I see a surgeon as soon as possible to discuss my options.”

 While she was waiting for that appointment, Hurt saw an oncologist at St. Mary’s.
 Since Hurt’s mother and some aunts died of breast cancer, the doctor advised that she get tested for the BRCA gene.
 A body scan was also done to make sure the cancer had not spread anywhere else.
-Hurt tested postitive for the BRCA gene, and based on those results, she could have a lumpectomy followed by chemotherapy and radiation, a single mastectomy or a double mastectomy, each followed by chemotherapy.
+Hurt tested positive for the BRCA gene, and based on those results, she could have a lumpectomy followed by chemotherapy and radiation, a single mastectomy or a double mastectomy, each followed by chemotherapy.
 She chose to have the double mastectomy and chemotherapy.

 Surgery was scheduled for March 10, right before restrictions were put in place because of COVID-19.
 During the operation, doctors also checked her lymph nodes for any evidence of cancer.
 Luckily, it had not spread.
 She returned to St. Mary’s to have her chemotherapy port placed and began chemotherapy treatment in June.